Engagement Snapshot

 Shaping Plans to Advance Regional Culture (2020-2025) is a five-year framework detailing the priorities for Council’s development for arts and culture in the Dubbo Regional LGA.
 It serves to define the key priorities and actions that collectively will help to support cultural growth across our region.

-Through SPARC Council are directly partnering with community groups, creative practitioners, service and education providers to assist with programing and project support.
+Through SPARC Council are directly partnering with community groups, creative practitioners, service and education providers to assist with programming and project support.

 Over the last 3 years Council has supported more than 15 organisations each year, presented more than 80 events and provided funding of more than $45,000 directly to the community.